niccikaufman/portfolio/README.md

 ## Known Bugs

-* _The navbar does not have working links at this time._
+* _The navbar breaks when viewed on smaller screens._

 ## License